 E-business enhanced, e-business enabled and total e-business organizations require updated insights and new perspectives for managing in an e-business world.

 National borders can no longer hold back the management.
 A German firm, BMW, manufactures cars in South Carolina.
-A US firm, McDonald deals in hamburgers across China.
+A US firm, McDonalds deals in hamburgers across China.
 A Japanese firm, Toyota builds cars in Kentucky.
 Lend Lease Corporation, a leading real estate of Australia, constructed The Blue Water shopping mall in Kent, England, whereas it is in an agreement with the Coca-Cola to make soft-drink maker bottling plants around Southeast Asia.
 ABB Limited, A Swiss Company has built power producing plants in South Korea, Malaysia, Indonesia and China.
 Definitely, the world has become a global village.

 Managers face challenges and chances of working in the global market.
 Generally, these managers work in organizations of all types across the globe.